sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 #### Burn with command-line

-We can burn M1s Dock by commald-line through serial port on this board.
+We can burn M1s Dock by command-line through serial port on this board.

 In `BLDevCube` folder, there is `bflb_iot_tool` application, `bflb_iot_tool`、 `bflb_iot_tool-macos` and `bflb_iot_tool-ubuntu` are used for different OS.